-- 31505, 31515, 31527 (Laryngoscopy) (Laryngoscopy codes describe diagnostic or surgical services.) - 31622, 31645, 31646 (Bronchoscopy) - 36000, 36010-36015 (Introduction of needle or catheter) - 36400-36440 (Venipuncture and transfusion) - 62310-62311, 62318-62319 (Epidural or subarachnoid injections of diagnostic or therapeutic substance)
+- 31505, 31515, 31527 (Laryngoscopy) (Laryngoscopy codes describe diagnostic or surgical services.) - 31622, 31645, 31646 (Bronchoscopy) - 36000, 36010-36015 (Introduction of needle or catheter) - 36400-36440 (Venipuncture and transfusion) - 62310-62311, 62318-62319 (Epidural or subarachnoid injections of diagnostic or therapeutic substance bolus, intermittent bolus, or continuous infusion)

-CPT codes 62310-62311 and 62318-62319 (Epidural or subarachnoid injections of diagnostic or therapeutic substance) may be reported on the date of surgery if performed for postoperative pain management rather than as the means for providing the regional block for the surgical procedure.
-If a narcotic or other analgesic is injected through the same catheter as the anesthetic agent, CPT codes 62310-62319 should not be reported.
-Modifier 59 may be reported to indicate that the injection was performed for postoperative pain management, and a procedure note should be included in the medical record.
+CPT codes 62310-62311 and 62318-62319 (Epidural or subarachnoid injections of diagnostic or therapeutic substance - bolus, intermittent bolus, or continuous infusion) may be reported on the date of surgery if performed for postoperative pain management rather than as the means for providing the regional block for the surgical procedure.
+If a narcotic or other analgesic is injected postoperatively through the same catheter as the anesthetic agent, CPT codes 62310-62319 should not be reported for postoperative pain management.
+An epidural injection for postoperative pain management may be separately reportable with an anesthesia OXXXX code only if the patient receives a general anesthetic and the adequacy of the intraoperative anesthesia is not dependent on the epidural injection.
+If an epidural injection is not utilized for operative anesthesia but is utilized for postoperative pain management, modifier 59 may be reported to indicate that the epidural injection was performed for postoperative pain management rather than intraoperative pain management.